kapawlak/temp_lab_host/Courses/6/AL/lab0.md

 We are now ready to see the effects of error in a real experiment.
 Please expand [](#Activity-randomerr) and complete the instructions

-::::::Activity (randomerr|Recording Your Reaction Time) An example of a random error is your reaction time.
-If you time how fast a friend runs a mile, you may start or stop the stopwatch a little too early or a little too late.
+::::::Activity (randomerr|Recording Your Reaction Time) An example of a random error is the variation in your reaction time.
+Even if you have a good idea of how delayed your reaction to a signal is, it will always vary slightly, sometimes a little later and other times a bit earlier.

 1. Measure your reaction time by going to the following website:
 [https://humanbenchmark.com/dashboard/reactiontime](https://humanbenchmark.com/dashboard/reactiontime)